cpubot/data-provisioner/README.md

 This framework aims to do the following:

-- Allow developers to express environment state in a declarative way.
-- Decouple environment state declarations from environment state provisioning (thus enabling code sharing between environment state declarations).
+- Allow developers to express the process for putting an environment into a specific state in a declarative and reuseable way that is decoupled from the execution of that process (thus enabling code sharing between environment state declarations).
-- Automate inversion of environment state once tests are completed (no more side-effecty test set-up).
+- Automate the inversion of environment state provisioning.

 ## Installation